ithrive/ithrive.github.io/about.md

           With over 10 years of experience in manual therapy and 6 years instructing movement, my natural skills and interests have led me to specialise in clientele with chronic conditions requiring a postural and movement strategy overhaul.
         </p><!-- .lead -->
         <p class="lead">
           I'm always furthering my practice to make sure I have the most up to date tools and knowledge we need to help you move forward.
-I currently hold qualifications in Soft Tissue Therapy, Remedial Massage and Pilates, both studio and Mat-work.
+I currently hold qualifications in Soft Tissue Therapy, Remedial Massage and Pilates - both studio and mat.
         </p>
       </div>
       <div class="col-sm-5 col-sm-offset-1">